soumik7063/Shresta/README.md

   + **Citizen Workflow 👩‍🦰:**
     - User registers using their email Id and fills in a few details.
+    - Login using given email Id and password.
+    - User enters their location.
-    - User recieves OTP on their mobile number for verification.
+    - User recieves OTP on their mobile number for verification and enters it.
       <br>
       ![OTP message](image-1.png)
       <br>
-    - Login using given email Id and password.

     - Lands on complaint page.
 User can upload any civic complaints along with a picture/file upload.
+    - User will be taken to User Satisfaction page for rating.

   + **Officer Workflow 👮‍♂️:**
     - Officer can see the dashboard of all complaints along with their respective images.